 Challenges of starting a business in Arizona

 Access to capital

-As in many states across the U.S., it can be difficult to find startup capital in Arizona.
-Entrepreneurs and professionals who spoke to Business News Daily said innovative ideas can find support, but that it's not always easy to distinguish oneself from the crowd.
+As in many states across the U.S., it can be difficult to find startup capital in Arizona, despite its range of incubators and venture capitalist firms.
+Arizona entrepreneurs and professionals who spoke to Business News Daily said that although innovative ideas can find support, it's not easy to distinguish oneself from the crowd.

 "The growth capital is hard to come by in Arizona," Curry said.
 "Companies need to look outside of Arizona for the growth capital to take them to the next step in their journey."

 In an environment where borrowing options are limited and microlending isn't well established, startups often need to meet exceptionally high standards to gain the favor of lenders.

 "Unfortunately, Arizona isn't known for producing high-growth, highly scalable businesses to date," Curry said.
 "Hopefully, that is going to change in the foreseeable future.
 For now, Arizona startups need to execute and gain traction to be seen as viable in the market."